arclabs561/ai-visual-test/docs/misc/PERFORMANCE_BENCHMARKS.md

 ## Overview

-This document provides performance benchmarks and cost comparisons for `ai-browser-test` across different providers and use cases.
+This document provides performance benchmarks and cost comparisons for `ai-visual-test` across different providers and use cases.

 ## Cost Comparison